 Project experience

-• Comprehensive support of clients as customers of various cloud-/ storage- solutions (such as Amazon Web services, Google Apps as well as MS Azure), recently for a tender of storage- on-demand for a big accounting service provider.
+• Cloud Computing & Storage: Extensive support of clients as customers of various cloud/storage solutions (such as Amazon Web Services, Google Apps, and MS Azure), most recently in the awarding of storage-on-demand for a large billing service provider.

-• Advising public authorities on the tender and negotiation of IT contracts.
+• IT Public Procurement Law: Advising the public sector on the awarding and negotiation of IT contracts.

-• Advice on the use and trade of used software as well strategic consulting of IT start-ups.
+• Strategic Consulting & Used Software: Consulting on the handling and trading of used software as well as strategic consulting for IT startups.

 *(Selection)*